abhiTronix/vidgear/docs/help/writegear_ex.md

 We will be using [`cv_bridge`](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython) to convert OpenCV frames to ROS image messages and vice-versa.

-In this example, we'll create a node that listens to a ROS image message topic, converts the recieved images messages into OpenCV frames, draws a circle on it, and then process these frames into a lossless compressed file format in real-time.
+In this example, we'll create a node that listens to a ROS image message topic, converts the received images messages into OpenCV frames, draws a circle on it, and then process these frames into a lossless compressed file format in real-time.

 ??? new "New in v0.2.2"
     This example was added in `v0.2.2`.